amcgaugh/ir-blaster/Dialogflow/README.md

 ![alt text](https://raw.githubusercontent.com/amcgaugh/ir-blaster/master/docs/Step%204.png)

-6. In the 'Responses' section, toggle on the 'Set this intent as the end of the conversation'.
+6. In the 'Responses' section, add 'Google Assistant' and then toggle on the 'Set this intent as the end of the conversation'.
 This ensures that when you invoke the intent it does not continue to ask for further requests or information.

 ![alt text](https://raw.githubusercontent.com/amcgaugh/ir-blaster/master/docs/Step%205.png)